 Which men’s climbing harness is the best?
-Well, climbing is a passion us.
+Well, climbing is a passion for us.
 Just the sight of climbing harnesses makes us giddy with excitement.
 This was a fun review for us to do because we love climbing and love taking “test” falls nearly as much.
 We spent hours in each of these harnesses.
 During the course of the review, if the sun was shining we were out climbing.
-We had some ice climbs, multi-pitch routes, and both sport and trad climbs at crags in Northern California.
+We had some ice climbs, multi-pitch routes, and both sport and trad climb at crags in Colorado.
 We asked all our climbing partners to wear test harnesses and gathered input from over a dozen people.
 Read on to see how we ranked each harness for comfort, features, mobility, versatility, and adjustability.

 Best Men’s Climbing Harness: Arc’teryx AR-395a